codeclubsocial/codeclubsocial.github.io/index.md

 Next, lets learn to program.
 It can be challenging to figure out where to start and in what order you should study the material.

+Most of your time will be spent with the JavaScript language.
+However, HTML & CSS are also very important.
+If you are not comfortable with HTML/CSS you should focus on learning them first.
+It should only take a couple of weeks to get comfortable with them.
+HTML is a markup language, not a programming language.
+It is intended describe the the visual appearance of the web page.
+CSS is an enhancement to HTML.

+Knowing how to use Git is a basic requirement of any coder's repertoire.
+Coding without Git is like driving across Arizona in the summer without an air conditioning.
+You can do it, but it's not recommended.

+Once you have all the tools installed you can begin learning how to code.

 ### Things you need to know:
 1. [HTML & CSS](htmlcss.md)
 2. [JavaScript](js.md)
 3. [Git CL Syntax](git_cl.md)

-Most of your time will be focused on the JavaScript language.
-When combined with Node, it will require months of building apps before you no longer feel like a totalmdd cm beginner.
-But that's okay, because programming gives you super powers.
-HTML & CSS are also very important, however it shouldn't take longer than a couple weeks to get comfortable with them.
-HTML is a markup language, not a programming language.
-It is intended describe the the visual appearance of the web page.

-On the other hand, while the tools are equally as important, they require much less time to master and gain fluency.
-Ready or not, the process of coding forces you to use them and explore their features.
+---

-### CodeClub Resources:
+### CodeClub Links:
 - [Github Organization](https://github.com/codeclubsocial)
 - [Webpage](http://www.codeclub.social)
 - [Meetup Page](https://www.meetup.com/codeclub/)